elmahio/documentation/docs/logging-to-elmah-io-from-sitefinity.md

 }
 ```

-Start the website and navigate to the ELMAH.aspx page.
+Start the web-site and navigate to the ELMAH.aspx page.
 If everything works as intended, you will see the yellow screen of death and a new error will pop up on elmah.io.